 The CBA contains several categories of commitments from Columbia University.
 One of these is a Benefits Fund of $76 million payable in installments over 16 years that began in 2009.

-The 2022 Community Benefits Grant (CBG) application is open.
-To download the guidelines, click here
+The 2022 Community Benefits Grant (CBG) application is closed.
+The original guidelines can be found here

 WHDC'S Grantmaking Program